-- structure is not a National Historic Landmark; - antenna does not exceed 3 cubic feet in volume, with a cumulative limit of 6 cubic feet if there is more than one antenna on the structure; - antenna's associated equipment on the structure does not cumulatively exceed 21 cubic feet in volume; and - no new ground disturbance (beyond up to four lightning grounding rods).
+- Structure is not a National Historic Landmark; - Antenna does not exceed 3 cubic feet in volume, with a cumulative limit of 6 cubic feet if there is more than one antenna on the structure; - Antenna's associated equipment on the structure does not cumulatively exceed 21 cubic feet in volume; and - No new ground disturbance that would exceed the depth and width of any previous ground disturbance (including footings and anchoring mechanisms).
+Except up to four lightning grounding rods up to 3/4-inch in diameter may be installed.